OXID-eSales/paypal-checkout-documentation/configuration.rst

 Activating PayPal Checkout
 --------------------------

-Enable :productname:`PayPal Checkout` in each subshop where you want to use the module.
+Ensure :productname:`PayPal Checkout` is activated in each subshop where you want to use the module.

 |Procedure|